-Create a new command for custom display of limit lines.

-- 1. Click on one of the datasets with the limit line schema inside the 1.
-Maritime lines folder - 2.
-Right click the Display command under Schema commands in the Toolbox and select Copy - Right click Schema commands in the Toolbox, select Paste and observe that a copy of the selected command called Display-1 will appear in the schema command list. - 4.
-Right click the new command in the command list, and select Rename - 5.
-Name the command Display Thick Yellow - 6.
-Right click the command and select Edit.
-The command editor for the selected command will appear - 7.
-Set Line width to 6 - 8.
-Check the User defined color box and click the Palette button. - 9.
-Select a yellow color and click OK - 10.
-Click $\mathbf{OK}$ to close the Display command editor - 11.
+Exercise Creat e a new command for custom display of limit lines.
+1. Click on one of the datasets with the limit line schema inside the 1.
+Maritime lines folder 2 Right click the Display command under Schema commands in the Toolbox and select Copy 3.
+Right click Schema commands in the Toolbox, select Paste and observe that a copy of the selected command called Display-1 will appear in the schema command list.
+4. Right click the new command in the command list, and select Rename 5 Name the command Display Thick Yellow 6 Right click the command and select Edit.
+The command editor for the selected command will appear 7.
+Set Line width to 6 8 Check the User defined color box and click the Palette button.
+9 Select a yellow color and click OK 10 Click OK to close the Display command editor 11.
 Right click the same data set, and observe that our new command is present in the right click menu.
-This is because the Pin to Menu check box next to the Display Thick Yellow command in the Toolbox is checked. - 12.
-Un-check the Pin to Menu check box next to the Display Thick Yellow command in the Toolbox. - 13.
-Right click the same data set again, and observe that our new command is not present in the right click menu. - 14.
-Execute the command by double clicking Display Thick Yellow in the Toolbox.
-Observe that the line is displayed in yellow. - 15.
-Check the Pin to Menu check box next to the Display Thick Yellow command in the Toolbox again.
-Now right click a different dataset with the same schema (limit line) and observe that the new command can be executed on this right click menu as well

-The Pin to Menu check box lets you decide which commands should be available in the right click menu, so it is easy to keep organized.
-Try to experiment with this option to manipulate the right click menu.
+This is because the Pin to Menu check box next to the Display Thick Yellow comman d in the Toolbox is checked.
+12. Un-check the Pin to Menu check box next to the Display Thick Yellow command in the Tool box.
+13. Right click the same data set again, and observe that our new command is not present in the right click menu.
+14. Execute the command by double clicking Display Thick Yellow in the Toolbox .
+Observe that the line is displayed in yellow.
+15 Check the Pin to Menu check box next to the Display Thick Yellow command in the Toolbo x again.
+Now right click a different dataset with the same schema (limit line) and observe that the new command can be executed on this right click menu as well.
+Tip The men Pin to Menu check box lets you decide which commands should be available in the right click u, so it is easy to keep organized.
+Try to experiment with this option to manipulate the right click